jenkinsci/kerberos-sso-plugin/README.md

 -   In order to use the plugin, you need a Kerberos environment.
 If you do, locating the files the plugin needs is the most time consuming task.
--   The files mentioned below needs to be readable by Jenkins
+-   The files mentioned must be readable by Jenkins.
 -   A user database.
 The plugin will not log in a user if it's not found in a database.
 This is where the AD plugin comes in.

 ## User guide

-The configuration page for Kerberos Single Sign-on plugin is found under the global configuration page instead of under Security.
+The configuration page for the Kerberos Single Sign-on plugin is found under the global configuration page instead of under Security.

 ![](docs/images/kerberos-sso-config.png)